matsadler/magnus/README.md

 Ruby bindings will be generated at compile time, this may require libclang to be installed.

-The Minimum supported Rust version is currently Rust 1.51 (Rust 1.54 on macOS with Xcode 14).
+The Minimum supported Rust version is currently Rust 1.60.

 Support for statically linking Ruby is provided.